Ajamu X: Career

 In 2000 Ajamu and Topher Campbell co-founded rukus!
-Federation an "arts company dedicated to celebrating and showcasing the best in challenging, provocative works by black lesbian, gay, bisexual and trans-gender artists nationally and internationally."
-Ajamu was the Archive Manager "The Black LGBT Archive Project", a major initiative to develop an archive collection on "Black Lesbian, Gay, Bisexual and Trans-Gender heritage, history and lived experience in the UK".
+Federation, an "arts company dedicated to celebrating and showcasing the best in challenging, provocative works by black lesbian, gay, bisexual and trans-gender artists nationally and internationally."
+The Rukus!
+Black LGBT Archive was deposited at London Metropolitan Archives in 2010.

+Ajamu was the manager of the Black LGBT Archive Project, a major initiative to develop an archive collection on "Black Lesbian, Gay, Bisexual and Trans-Gender heritage, history and lived experience in the UK."
 In 2008 Ajamu co-curated the exhibition Outside Edge: a journey through Black lesbian and gay history at the Museum of Docklands.
-The rukus!
-Black Lesbian Gay Bisexual Transgender Cultural Archive was deposited at London Metropolitan Archives in 2010.

 Ajamu was the subject of Topher Campbell's first film The Homecoming: A Short Film about Ajamu in 1995.
-The documentary film Brixton Recreation with Ajamu, directed by Danny Solle, featured his experiences of cruising and sex as an out Black gay man in Brixton.
+The documentary film Brixton Recreation with Ajamu, directed by Danny Solle, features his experiences of cruising and sex as an out Black gay man in Brixton.

-His fine art photography is in national and international collections including the Gallery of Modern Art in Glasgow, Autograph ABP, and the Neuberger Museum of Art in New York.
-Ajamu is co-chair of Centred, an LGBTQ community organisation, in London's Soho.
+His fine art photography is in national and international collections including the Gallery of Modern Art in Glasgow, Autograph ABP in London, and the Neuberger Museum of Art in New York.
+Ajamu is co-chair of Centred, an LGBTQ community organisation in Soho.